TheXYZNetwork/lite-tools/README.md

 Although all these tools work well and are easy to use, they often come with a wide range of features.
 Lite-Tools strips their ideas down to the core.

+## So what exactly Lite-Tools provide?
+Lite-Tools provides the following tools:
+- Push/Pull | Push or pull a prop.
+Who'da guessed.
+- Rotate | Rotate a prop around all 3 axis.
+- Shadow Remover | Remove shadows from a prop.
+- Snap | Snap a prop to the closisit Nth degree.
+- Stacker | Stack props super high.
+- Text Placement | Simple 3D2D text.

 ## Contributions
 I encourage you to contribute to this.
 If it's a small bug fix or a crash exploit, all contributions are welcome.
 If you spot a better way of doing something, submit it!
 The best way to improve stuff is through collaboration.